Real root finding for low rank linear matrices: Experiments

-This section reports on practical experiments made with a first implementation of our algorithm.
-Note that for computing rational parametrizations, we use Gr\"obner bases and change of ordering algorithms \cite{fglm,FM11}.
+This section reports on experiments made with a first implementation of our algorithm.
+Note that for computing rational parametrizations, we use Gr\"obner bases and change of ordering algorithms \cite{fglm}.
 Our experiments are done using the C library \textsc{FGb}, developed by J.-C. Faug\`ere \cite{faugere2010fgb} and interfaced with {\sc Maple}.
-The implementation will be freely released as a {\sc Maple} library and made available at

 We start by comparing our implementation with implementations of general algorithms based on the critical point method in {\sc RAGlib} \cite{raglib}.
 Next, we comment the behaviour of our algorithm on special examples that are well-known by the research community working on linear matrices.